Stratford Junior High 1950-1978

 Ray Anderson became the Head Teacher of H-B Woodlawn, and Margery Edson, the former principal of Hoffman-Boston, became the principal of H-B Woodlawn.
 The administration included the principal, head teacher, assistant head teacher, and business manager.

 The role of a teacher was to instruct and counsel students.
-They should direct students towards evaluating their own learning.
+They should direct students toward evaluating their own learning.
 At the end of a quarter, many students stayed up late to catch up on work in order to get a good grade in their classes.
 Some believed that this was because teachers didn’t put enough pressure on students to complete work early.
 Though most classes used the standard A-E grading system, some continued to use the Credit/No Credit system, based on what students wanted.
 There were attempts to change the grading system entirely, but none were successful.

 The name “Stratford Junior High” was scrapped, and the new school was named H-B Woodlawn.
 H-B Woodlawn opened under Ray Anderson in September 1978.
 There were some advantages to merging the two schools: better educational continuity, more teachers, and its popularity increased.
 At the start of the program, anyone who wished to attend could apply and attend.